TriumphX Price Reaches $0.0017 on Top Exchanges (TRIX)

-TriumphX (CURRENCY:TRIX) traded 0.1% higher against the U.S. dollar during the 24-hour period ending at 16:00 PM E.T. on October 19th.
-TriumphX has a market cap of $4.55 million and approximately $95,076.00 worth of TriumphX was traded on exchanges in the last 24 hours.
-Over the last week, TriumphX has traded down 16% against the U.S. dollar.
-One TriumphX coin can currently be purchased for approximately $0.0017 or 0.00000003 BTC on exchanges.
+TriumphX (CURRENCY:TRIX) traded up 0.5% against the US dollar during the 24 hour period ending at 13:00 PM ET on October 21st.
+TriumphX has a total market capitalization of $4.63 million and $98,347.00 worth of TriumphX was traded on exchanges in the last day.
+One TriumphX coin can currently be bought for $0.0017 or 0.00000003 BTC on popular cryptocurrency exchanges.
+During the last seven days, TriumphX has traded down 10.8% against the US dollar.

 - Starname (IOV) traded down 3.9% against the dollar and now trades at $4,099.30 or 0.08159023 BTC.